 This group dissipated from the ECF classification during the reclassification by [[Casas-Pastor et al.]]!

-σ factors of this group can only be found in organisms of the phylum Actinobacteria (Huang et al., 2015).
+ECF101 σ factors were found in members of the phyla Actinobacteria and Proteobacteria (Staroń et al., 2009).